TrevorBuchanan/AgAIDResearch/README.md

 LSTM ML models, further data and ML performance visualizations, and record correlation between VI and yield
 * 06/26/2024 - Measure accuracy for models, show variety with results, log training performance, and add correlation at heading date to correlation visualization
 * 07/01/2024 - Add winter data correlations to project notes, train winter ML models, add testing and training sizes to project notes
+* 07/02/2024 - Fix issues and make advancements:
+  * Improve saved model data and better model saving approach
+  * Work on weakness-target training
+  * Bug and error search; bugs found:
+    * Bug fetching predictions where only a few of the predictions would be made, and then the visualizer would fill the rest of the data with the existing values; resulting in skewed accuracy.
+    * Bug where the prediction data would be backwards (according to time, i.e. starting at end, whole data, and ending with beginning (one day of data))

 # References:
 * [1] J. Brownlee, “How to Develop LSTM Models for Time Series Forecasting,” Machine Learning Mastery, Nov.
 13, 2018. https://machinelearningmastery.com/how-to-develop-lstm-models-for-time-series-forecasting/